 - Retaining (Repeating the experience).
 User gets the opportunity to leave feedback, obtain additional contacts supporting the offer, subscribes to updates, gets the chance to repeat the purchase easily if desired.

 In terms of e-commerce, sales funnel is supported with a diversity of functions digital products can offer.
 Awareness of the principles of sales funnels leads to customer-centric, informative and engaging design solutions.
 Sales funnel can be either fully represented on the website or landing page as well as in mobile application or from the outer source, for example, social media taking over the mission of awareness and interest and directing engaged traffic to the platform enabling users to buy.

 Effective presentation of the items

 The layout of the product pages or screens is another core aspect to think over.
 On the one hand, it’s advisable not to overload the page with too much information which will overwhelm users and can distract their attention from the major goal – to make the purchase.
 On the other hand, users aren’t ready to go from one page to the other to get different information about the item.
 Therefore, the designer has to take the time for thorough research of the issue and find the right balance of data given on one screen.
 The analysis of the target audience and user testing can give the clues what information is required by the target audience for the specific categories of items or services.

-Being concentrated on not only logic and transitions but also looks and style, UI design stage also contributes much to the success of the e-commerce project.
+Being concentrated on not only logic and transitions but also looks and style, the UI design stage also contributes much to the success of the e-commerce project.
 It is the aspect that creates visual performance and sets the solid ground for the desirability of the interface and positive emotional feedback from the buyer.
 At UI design stage for e-commerce, designers have to find the general stylistic concept which will support UX aspects mentioned before and will give the online point-of-sale the attractive looks.
 Some aspects, which designers have to take into account in this perspective, are:

 – choice of colors that correspond to the brand image and strengthen emotional feedback